Pain Management for Failed Back Surgery Syndrome in Salisbury, NC

 Even so, there is still a chance that any person may experience pain after spine surgery.
 In cases of failed back surgery syndrome that have no identifiable cause, the next step is to discuss ways in which patients may be able to manage their painful symptoms on a day-to-day basis such as with medications or therapeutic injections.

-Request a Pain Management Consultation for Failed Back Surgery Today!
+Schedule a Pain Management Consultation for Failed Back Surgery in Mooresville, NC

 To learn more about medication management and therapeutic injections for treating back pain caused by failed back surgery syndrome, schedule an appointment with Carolina Pain and Weight Loss today!
 Call our pain management office in Salisbury at (704) 637-5767 or our pain management office in Mooresville at (704) 360-4564 to request your pain management consultation.